open-ephys/acq-board-docs/_sources/Build-Instructions/Ordering-parts.rst.txt

 We recommend ordering your PCBs from Advanced Circuits, since that's what we're using, and we know they can handle our tolerances.
 The total cost will be about $260 for a single board, as long as you have an academic affiliation to qualify for a discount and a small run.
 Note that the board is just a bit too big to qualify for the $66 special on multi-layer boards that is prominently mentioned on Advanced Circuits' home page.

-To place this order, you need to first upload the gerber.zip file from the github repository to www.freedfm.com, which is the automatic file checker used by Advanced Circuits.
-You will need to tell FreeDFM which file corresponds to each layer, and you must specify the inner layers 2 and 3 as "positive polarity":
+To place this order, you need to first upload the gerber.zip file from the GitHub repository to www.freedfm.com, which is the automatic file checker used by Advanced Circuits.
+You will need to tell FreeDFM which file corresponds to each layer, and you must specify the inner layers 2 and 3 as "positive polarity".
+This is shown in the screenshot below:

     .. image:: ../_static/images/buildinstructions/freedfm_screenshot.png
       :alt: FreeDFM layer mapping